CharlesGueunet/vimmic/README.md

 ## Customize

-If you want to add custom configuration, you can make a $HOME/.vimrc.local containing your instructions.
+If you want to add custom configuration, you can make a _$HOME/.vimrc.local_ containing your instructions.
+You can use it to override shortcut, change colors or add plugins configuration.
-They will be loaded after the .vimrc file.<br>
+This file is loaded after the .vimrc.<br>
 Note, if you want to change your theme, put a:

 ```vim
 highlight clear SignColumn
 ```

-after the colorscheme instruction to have a consistant SignColumn
+after the colorscheme instruction to have a consistant SignColumn<br>

+Moreover if you want to add custom plugins, you can create a _ctbundle_ folder in the _.vim_ and put them in it.
+One again, use the _$HOME/.vimrc.local_ for configuration.<br>
+If you think your customization might be usefull for other people, please consider [Contributions](#contrib)

 ## Navigation